 Hydration

 Aim for 64 ounces of water minimum per day.
 Increase to 80 or more ounces if you experience diarrhea or vomiting.
 Dehydration is the gateway to the serious side effects (AKI, electrolyte imbalance).
-Set a timer or use a marked water bottle to track intake.
-Electrolyte supplements help if fluid losses are significant.
+Use a marked water bottle to track intake.
+Electrolyte supplements help when fluid losses are significant.

 Resistance Training for Muscle Preservation

-Start or maintain a resistance training program before or at the same time as tirzepatide.
+Start or maintain a resistance training program before or concurrent with tirzepatide.
 Two to three sessions per week targeting major muscle groups preserves lean mass during rapid weight loss.
 Combine with 1.2 to 1.6 g protein per kg body weight daily.
 This dual approach reduces the 30 to 35% lean mass loss ratio toward 15 to 20%.

-For maintenance dosing after reaching your target weight, the same exercise and protein principles apply to prevent weight regain.
-For injection technique, see our site selection guide.
+For maintenance dosing after reaching your target weight, the same exercise and protein principles prevent weight regain.
+For injection technique to minimize site reactions, see our best injection sites guide.

 Frequently Asked Questions